rticommunity/rticonnextdds-examples/examples/connext_dds/crypto_algorithms/c/README.md

 2. How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
 A value of '0' instructs the application to run forever; this is the default.

+3. The scenario that we are testing in the example.
+Each scenario translates to a Qos profile for the DomainParticipant that the application creates.
+Read the README document in the root directory of the `crypto_algorithms` example for a description of each scenario.

 ## Customizing the Build